loinguyenvan274/PBL_1/README.md

 #PBL_1
 - these is a PBL_1 project by Loi and Duc.
-- I learning how to use git.
+- I learning how to use git .